andyruwruw/stardew-valley-water-bot/README.md

 The algorithm starts at the tile closest to the centroid of each grouping.

-The cost of traveling to each group is also done from the players current perspective.
+The cost of traveling to each group is also done from the players current position.

 <img src="https://raw.githubusercontent.com/andyruwruw/stardew-valley-water-bot/main/documentation/implementation/cost_matrix.gif">

-This then gives us a nice cost matrix!
+This gives us a nice cost matrix!

 |        | Player | Purple | Yellow | Blue |
 |--------|--------|--------|--------|------|